 - Unpack the file packed into the current blend-file to external ones.

 - Clears the link.
 Shift-LMB to set the users to zero allowing the data to be fully deleted from the blend-file.

 Sometimes there is a list of applied data-blocks (such as a list of materials used on the object).

-Data-blocks are discussed farther in the Data System chapter.
+Data-blocks are discussed further in the Data System chapter.

 A Data ID is a text field with an icon on the left, which opens a pop-up.
 Data ID is a unique name for an object.
 Data ID is used to refer to objects, and therefore Blender does not allow any two objects of same type to have same ID (same name).
 If Data ID is already in use, Blender will automatically append a number to the end to prevent ID collision (for example ”Cube.001”).

-The text field functions as a search field by matching elements in the list.
-Press of Tab for auto-complete names to the level a match is found.
+- The text field functions as a search field by matching elements in the list.
+Press Tab to auto-complete names up to the level a match is found.
 If more than one match exists, you have to continue typing.
 If you type an invalid name, the value will remain unchanged.